modeset/modeset.com/README.md

 TODO
 ========

-* Get Javascript single-page business working
-* unique page metatags
+* Add classes on main page init
   * Add .no-touch to .js and css :hover states
+  * .ready for css animations
 * Add Embetter for videos
+* Add sweet canvas mode set logo for desktop on left side of header
+* Add a nice homepage-style link at the bottom of each section to keep the visitor reading
+* unique page metatags
 * 404 handling
 * Add role/aria attrs from v1
 * Add New Relic & Google Analytics stuff from V1